Ethics and Malpractice Statements

 - The editors recommend to the Editor-in-Chief, which manuscripts to be accepted or rejected during the review process;

-- Provide the required guidance for the guest editors and the new editorial board members on what is required of them and also keeping the existing members abreast on new policies and developments;
+- Provide the required guidance for the guest editors and the new editorial board members on what is required of them and also keep the existing members up-to-date on new policies and developments;

 - Keeping confidentiality of the authors by ensuring that no information about the author(s) is revealed to the reviewers and vice-versa;